MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds-azure-adds.md

 Use the following steps to deploy Azure AD DS and RDS.

 1. Enable [Azure AD DS](/azure/active-directory-domain-services/active-directory-ds-getting-started).
 Note that the linked article does the following:
-   - Walk through creating the appropriate Azure AD groups for domain administration and the classic virtual ntework.
+   - Walk through creating the appropriate Azure AD groups for domain administration.
    - Highlight when you might have to force users to change their password so their accounts can work with Azure AD DS.

    > [!NOTE]